Discover adventure and see animals up-close on our Florida Wetlands Trail!

-Take a journey through our nostalgic state park trail past the alligator-infested Suwannee River using old wooden signs to guide you.
+Take a journey through our nostalgic state park trail past the alligator-populated Suwannee River using wooden signs to guide you.
 Venture further to the river streams where our playful otters explore and our Great Blue Herons and Roseate Spoonbills wade in the vegetation.

-of 1,100 panel glass panels and mimics the outer spirals of a nautilus shell, a theme continued inside the Aquarium as guests follow a continuing spiral back to the first floor of the lobby and touch tank.
+of 1,100 panel glass panels and mimics the outer spirals of a nautilus shell, a theme continued inside the Aquarium as guests follow a continuing spiral back to the first floor lobby and touch tank.

 Take a journey down The Florida Wetlands Trail today!